AppHubPlatform/docs/getting-started.md

 AppHub allows you to push JavaScript and image updates to your users. **If you make breaking changes to native code, you must update your iOS application via Apple**.

-We highly recommend that you test your AppHub builds with their associated native code versions before deploying to your users.
+We recommend that you test your AppHub builds with their associated native code versions before deploying to your users.
 Check out the [testing section](#docs-testing-builds) to learn more.

 ---